Extensive Range

 How Keemun Tea is Produced

-Keemun has continued to be produced in the Qimen County, Southern Anhui, and like many black teas it is made from the camellia sinensis plant.
+Keemun continues to be produced in Qimen County in southern Anhui, and like many black teas it is made from the Camellia sinensis plant.
 It is known to be a particularly versatile leaf, forming the base of several blended teas and combining well with a variety of flavour combinations, partly due to its low tannin content.

-During the production of Keemun tea, the leaves are plucked and slowly withered during an oxidation process, which serves to remove moisture from the leaves.
-This process causes the Keemun tea leaves to change colour, from green to a dark brown, then finally to black, at which point the leaves are crisp to the touch.
-Leaves are then baked to remove the last of their moisture.
+During the production of Keemun tea, the leaves are plucked and slowly withered during an oxidation process, which removes moisture from the leaves.
+This process causes the leaves to change colour from green to dark brown, then finally to black, at which point they are crisp to the touch.
+The leaves are then baked to remove the last of their moisture.

-It is also during this oxidation stage the Keemun takes on its unique aromas and flavours, with delicate fruity notes and a subtle floral fragrance being revealed.
+It is also during this oxidation stage that Keemun develops its unique aromas and flavours, revealing delicate fruity notes and a subtle floral fragrance.

 Types of Keemun Tea